Get started in infrared (IR) photography.

 While convenient, there are two things to consider with IR filters.
 From a technical standpoint, they won’t work on cameras with built-in infrared filters, as they block all infrared light from reaching the camera sensors.
 Creatively, infrared photography uses slower shutter speeds and longer exposures to capture images, so you will need a tripod to shoot effectively with an infrared filter.

 - Camera conversion: A more expensive method, camera conversion puts a filter into your camera that lets infrared light through.
 A converted camera will produce sharper IR images that aren’t bound to a lens filter’s equipment requirements.
 Infrared conversion also removes the need for long exposures and external filters, but at a cost; you will not be able to capture normal photos any more with your camera.
 Kolari Vision and LifePixel are two notable infrared conversion services.

 Once you select a subject, know what infrared method you’re going to shoot in, and have all the corresponding gear, consider the following factors before shooting.

 Similar to other long exposure photography methods like landscape photography, infrared photography requires attention to detail when it comes to your settings:

-- Wide angles will help achieve a better depth of field.
+- Wide angles will help to achieve a better depth of field.
 Keep your ISO low to avoid overly exposed photos.